 one readily obtains $(\emph{i})$ $\iff$ $(\emph{iii})$, so that the proof is complete. \end{proof}

 Using linear control systems terminology (see, e.g., \cite[Def.
-2.1]{WC}), one can prove that abstract positive control systems are fully determined by their behaviour with respect to positive controls.
-Notably, we have the following result. \begin{proposition} Let $X,U$ be Banach lattices, $ \mathbb{T} $ a positive $ C_0 $-semigroup and $p\ge 1$ a real.
+2.1]{WC}), one can prove that abstract positive control systems are fully determined by their behavior with respect to positive controls.
+Notably, we have the following result. \begin{proposition} Let $X$ and $U$ be Banach lattices, $\mathbb{T}$ be a positive $ C_0 $-semigroup, and $p\ge 1$ be a real number.
 Let $ \Phi:=(\Phi_\t)_{\t\geq 0} $ be a family of maps $ \Phi_\t: L^{p}_+(\R_+;U)\to X_+ $ such that

 for any $ u,v\in L^{p}_+(\R_+;U)$ and any $ \t,t\geq 0 $.
 Then, $(T,\Phi)$ is an abstract positive linear control system on $L^{p}(\R_+;U)$ and $X$.
 In addition, there exists a unique positive control operator $ B\in \mathcal{L}(U,X_{-1,A})$ such that